Cloud Software Group, Inc. EBX®

 Stop words

 String values that contain common tokens greatly increase the number of irrelevant match candidates found when pre-processing and slow the matching process.
 To alleviate this, you can define stop words, which EBX® ignores during pre-processing (i.e. they are not indexed).
-Stop words are registered in a module, then defined in the search strategy of an xs:string field in the Search extension of the Data Model Assistant.
+Stop words are registered, then defined in the search strategy of an xs:string field in the Search extension of the Data Model Assistant.

 Note